Are debt consolidation fees tax deductible? You better know!

 These fees include anything from a consultancy fee, charged by a debt consolidation company, or any service fee issued by a lawyer, debt law firm, and/or a debt relief company.

-Throughout this post, we will use debt consolidation company and debt relief company interchangeably, as debt consolidation is a subsection of debt relief, and a debt relief company should be able to provide you with debt consolidation services.
+Throughout this post, we will use debt consolidation company and debt relief company interchangeably, as debt consolidation program is a subsection of debt relief, and a debt relief company should be able to provide you with debt consolidation services.

 Now, the biggest irony is that, you won’t get any tax deductions if you are doing professional debt consolidation.